fs-linguistics/fs-linguistics.github.io/pages/help.md

 # Where meeting?

-Our up to date meeting times are on our contact page. [/help/](link)
+Our up to date meeting times and location are on our contact page. [/help/](link)